-Maintenance of storm water facilities continues to have no direct funding source and repairs are made on an emergency basis only.
-The budget proposal continues to carry over funding for a culvert repair/replacement on Edmunston Street in southwest McMinnville.
-Hill Road, Alpine Avenue and Old Sheridan are all roadways that have had storm water quality facilities installed in recent years.
+- Maintenance of storm water facilities continues to have no direct funding source and repairs are made on an emergency basis - The budget proposal only. continues to carry over funding for a repair/replacement culvert Edmunston Street in southwest McMinnville.
+Hill Road.
+Alpine Avenue and Old Sheridan are all roadways that have had storm water quality facilities installed in recent years.
 These include storm planters, infiltration swales, and detention ponds.
 These new facilities need to be cared for on a proactive schedule in order to maintain their effectiveness, which is a requirement of the environmental permits for these projects.